 Furthermore, a wealth manager’s advisory certifications can demonstrate experience in a certain areas, like financial planning.
 You should also review a wealth manager’s fees to get an idea of how much their services will cost you.
 Note whether they sell any third-party products for a commission, and if he or she is a fiduciary.

 A good resource to look through is the firm’s Form ADV.
-This is a document that all financial advisor firms registered with the SEC or a state organization must file.
-The Form ADV provides tons of information on any of the firm’s past disciplinary issues, its client base and services and more.
+All registered investment advisors (RIAs) file this document with the U.S. Securities and Exchange Commission (SEC) or a state securities authority.
+The Form ADV provides information on any of the firm’s past disciplinary issues, its client base and services and more.

 Since wealth managers are just one type of financial advisor, the financial advisor space would be a logical place to look for another option.
 Some common alternatives to a wealth manager are investment advisors, financial planners and financial consultants.